wongzhenhao/DataFlow-Preview/README.md

 - **Reasoning Pipeline**: Enhances existing question–answer pairs with (1) extended chain-of-thought, (2) category classification, and (3) difficulty estimation.
 - **Text2SQL Pipeline**: Translates natural language questions into SQL queries, supplemented with explanations, chain-of-thought reasoning, and contextual schema information.
 - **Agentic RAG Pipeline**: Identify and extract QA pairs from existing QA datasets or knowledge bases that require external knowledge to answer, for use in downstream training of Agnetic RAG tasks.
-- **Knowlege Base Cleaning Pipeline**: Extract and structure knowledge from unorganized sources like tables, PDFs, and Word documents into usable entries for downstream RAG or QA pair generation.
+- **Knowledge Base Cleaning Pipeline**: Extract and structure knowledge from unorganized sources like tables, PDFs, and Word documents into usable entries for downstream RAG or QA pair generation.

 Building on top of this, we also provide the **DataFlow Agent**, which can arrange existing `operators` and automatically construct new pipelines based on task requirements.